public-transport/gtfs-via-postgres/readme.md

                                     none, view & materialized-view.
     --import-metadata             Create functions returning import metadata:
                                     - gtfs_data_imported_at (timestamp with time zone)
-                                    - gtfs_via_postgres_version (text)
+                                    - gtfs_via_duckdb_version (text)
-                                    - gtfs_via_postgres_options (jsonb)
+                                    - gtfs_via_duckdb_options (jsonb)
+Notes:
+    If you just want to check if the GTFS data can be imported but don't care about the resulting DuckDB database file, you can import into an in-memory database by specifying `:memory:` as the <path-to-duckdb>.
 Examples:
-    gtfs-to-sql some-gtfs/*.txt | sponge | psql -b # import into PostgreSQL
-    gtfs-to-sql -u -- some-gtfs/*.txt | gzip >gtfs.sql.gz # generate a gzipped SQL dump
+    import-gtfs-into-duckdb some-gtfs.duckdb some-gtfs/*.txt

 [1] https://developers.google.com/transit/gtfs/reference/extended-route-types
 [2] https://groups.google.com/g/gtfs-changes/c/keT5rTPS7Y0/m/71uMz2l6ke0J
 ```

-Some notable limitations mentioned in the [PostgreSQL 14 documentation on date/time types](https://www.postgresql.org/docs/14/datatype-datetime.html):
+> [!TIP]

-> For `timestamp with time zone`, the internally stored value is always in UTC (Universal Coordinated Time, traditionally known as Greenwich Mean Time, GMT).
-An input value that has an explicit time zone specified is converted to UTC using the appropriate offset for that time zone.
+> DuckDB will always store `timestamp with time zone` values as microsends since the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time) (similar to UTC).
+An input value with an explicit offset specified (e.g. `2022-03-04T05:06:07+08:00`) is converted to the internal representation using the offset.

-> When a `timestamp with time zone` value is output, it is always converted from UTC to the current `timezone` zone, and displayed as local time in that zone.
-To see the time in another time zone, either change `timezone` or use the `AT TIME ZONE` construct […].
+> When the stored value is queried, it is always converted back into the current offset of the timezone specified by the `TimeZone` config.
+To see the time in another time zone, [change the `TimeZone` config](https://duckdb.org/docs/1.2/sql/data_types/timestamp#settings).

-You can run queries with date+time values in any timezone (offset) and they will be processed correctly, but the output will always be in the database timezone (offset), unless you have explicitly used `AT TIME ZONE`.
+> TLDR: You can run queries with date+time values in any timezone (offset) and they will be processed correctly.

 ### With Docker